 The Camera WC center must now be located at some z distance away.
 This is easily implemented by editing the camera.js file and modifying the camera lookAt() matrix computation in the setupViewProjection() function.

-Modifying the Transform Object
+Modifying the Transform Class

 The last object that must be modified is the Transform utility.
 Recall that the Transform object is defined to implement the transformation operations in 2D.
 This object must now be updated to support some 3D positioning.